 Junior Road Safety Officer

 At Wootey we regularly teach our children about road safety especially during our 'Walk to School' week in May.
 To promote road safety in our school, we train two of our children each year to be Junior Road Safety Officers (JRSO).
-This year our two trained officers are Kerrigan Parma and Ryan Sarnicki.
+This year our children are Jessica Pearson and Cerys Beavis.
 They work with Mrs Manston and the School Council to promote road safety ideas in our school.